jordifierro/pachatary-android/README.md

 All of them show experiences (title and picture) in a scrollable list.
 When an item is clicked,
 it navigates to the selected experience map view.
+Explore shows experiences by proximity and saves count.
+You change search settings like location and also introduce search terms.

 #### ExperienceMapActivity